The Formation of Ultra-Diffuse Galaxies in Clusters: Results

 \subsection{UDGs in clusters}

 The result of the procedure described above, applied to all 14 clusters, is shown in the left panel of Fig.~\ref{fig:mass_size}.
 As in Fig.~\ref{fig:sparc}, we use cyan and red symbols to indicate galaxies that were assigned to the low- and high- surface brightness sequences, respectively.
 The red shaded region indicate the UDG criteria, defined as in \citet{Koda2015}: $\Sigma_{\rm eff}=(1/2)M_*/R_{\rm eff}^2 < \Sigma_{\rm UDG}=2.9 \times 10^7 \, M_\odot$/kpc$^2$ (black dashed line), plus two additional boundaries: $\Sigma_{\rm eff}>\Sigma_2 > 0.2 \times 10^7 \, M_\odot$/kpc$^2$ (i.e., the equivalent of r-band surface brightness 28.5 mag/arcsec$^2$) and $R_{\rm eff}>1.5$ kpc, shown by dash-dotted red lines.
 The criterion $R_{\rm eff}>1.5$ kpc is introduced in order to exclude more compact, ``normal'' dwarfs \citep{vanDokkum2015}.

-On average, $6$-$30$ galaxies fall in the UDG regime within the virial radius of each cluster (a median of $17$ UDGs per cluster), and the numbers double if we consider the whole extent of the cluster FoF groups, which extends slightly beyond the virial boundaries of the cluster.
+On average, $6$-$30$ galaxies fall in the UDG regime within the projected virial radius of each cluster (a median of $17$ UDGs per cluster), and the numbers double if we consider the whole extent of the cluster FoF groups, which extends slightly beyond the virial boundaries of the cluster.
+Moreover, we have explicitly checked that including scatter in the tidal tracks assumed for our analytical modeling of tidal disruption would result in a somewhat larger number of UDGs per cluster (for example, double the number of UDGs is formed when allowing for $0.2$ dex scatter in the modeling of stellar size from Eq.~\ref{eq:errani}).

 The main takeaway point is that UDGs have no trouble ``surviving'' in the harsh tidal environment of a cluster in sizeable numbers.
 Indeed, the number of simulated UDGs per cluster is in reasonable agreement with the number of UDGs identified in Virgo (Lim et al., {\it in prep.}) (although these authors use a slightly different selection criteria based on the overall shape of the $M_*$-size relation) as well as with the results of \citet{vanderBurg2016,vanderBurg2017}, who report of order $\sim 20$-$30$ UDGs for clusters of comparable virial mass.